zer0def/nginxinc-kubernetes-ingress/examples/custom-resources/backup-directive/virtual-server/README.md

    ```

    We configure the `-watch-namespace` flag to only watch the `nginx-ingress` and `default` namespaces.
-   This ensures that the NGINX Ingress Controller will treat our service in the `external-ns` namespace
+   This ensures that NGINX Ingress Controller will treat our service in the `external-ns` namespace
    as an external service.

 2. Follow the [installation](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-manifests/)
-   instructions to deploy the NGINX Ingress Controller.
+   instructions to deploy NGINX Ingress Controller.

 3. Save the public IP address of the Ingress Controller into a shell variable: